Wimpingego/7-Days-To-Die/README.md

 ## Mods

-**Egos Zombie Chop Shop** - Time to put them dead Z’s to some good use again
+**Zombie Chop Shop** - Time to put them dead Z’s to some good use again

-**Egos Ammo Dismantling** - Dismantle your ammo into Ammo Parts
+**Ammo Dismantling** - Dismantle your ammo into Ammo Parts

-**Egos Pick Me Up** - ‘That would look good in my home.
+**Pick Me Up** - ‘That would look good in my home.
 I’m taking it with me!’

 ## Installing